JuhairManar/Business-Automation-Ltd-Task/Question 02/Readme.md

 Getting Started
 Clone the repository.
-Navigate to the folder directory.
+Navigate to the "Question 02" directory.
 Set up your Django environment.
 Run the application.